Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 This is particularly true in a low-interest-rate environment.

-In this article, we will explore Tesla’s debt leverage and capital structure to find out how the company leverages and funds its expansion, whether by debts or by equity.
+In this article, we will explore Tesla’s debt leverage and capital structure to find out how far the company has leveraged and funded its expansion, whether by debts or by equity.

 Let’s get started!